-Heater Shop offers a wide range of electric night storage heaters and HHR storage heaters from well-known brands.
+Heater Shop offers a wide range of electric storage heaters from well-known brands.
 These types of heaters are perfect for economy 7 tariffs as they make good use of cheaper electricity tariffs.

 Our range of products include Dimplex, Elnur, Stiebel Eltron and Creda.
 Our models will suit households with all types of rooms and budgets.
-These types of heaters are ideal for homes that need constant and consistent heating.
+These are ideal for homes that need constant and consistent heating.
 This type of heating provides an effective and low cost solution.

-Using storage heaters with Economy 7 and 10 energy tariffs
+Using night storage heaters with Economy 7 and 10 energy tariffs

 How a storage heater works